Limit Theory for the Sample Autocovariance for Heavy Tailed Stationary Infinitely Divisible Processes Generated by Conservative Flows: Introduction

-To determine the limit behavior of the sample autocovariances of infinite variance stationary processes, it is also important to see how rapidly the sample autocovariances grow.
+To determine the limit behavior of the sample autocovariances of strict stationary processes with infinite variance, it is also important to see how rapidly the sample autocovariances grow.
 Many studies have revealed that if the tail of a marginal distribution is regularly varying with index $-\alpha$ for some $0<\alpha<2$, then a proper normalizing sequence $(c_n)$ for the sample autocovariances may be written as $c_n=n^{1-2/\alpha}L(n)$, where $L(n)$ is a slowly varying function.
 Among the processes that possess such type of normalizing sequence are the linear process whose noise distribution has a balanced regularly varying tail (\cite{davis:resnick:1986}), the bilinear process (\cite{davis:resnick:1996}, \cite{resnick:vandenberg:2000}), certain ARCH processes (\cite{davis:mikosch:1998}) and $\alpha$-stable moving average processes (\cite{resnick:samorodnitsky:xue:1999}).

 \cite{resnick:samorodnitsky:xue:2000} reported an interesting phenomenon with respect to the growing rate of the sample autocovariance.
 They considered a process of the form

 where $M$ is a symmetric $\alpha$-stable random measure defined on $(\bbz^{\bbn}, \mathcal{B}(\bbz^{\bbn}))$, and $T(x_0,x_1,\dots) = (x_1,x_2,\dots)$ is the left shift map defined on $\mathbb{Z}^\bbn$.
 Furthermore, $M$ is assumed to have a control measure of the form $\mu(A) = \sum_{i \in \mathbb{Z}} \pi_i P_i(A)$, where $P_i(\cdot)$ is a probability law of an irreducible, null recurrent Markov chain with state space $\mathbb{Z}$, and $( \pi_i )$ is its unique (up to multiplicative factors) $\sigma$-finite and invariant measure.
 By introducing an extra parameter $0 \leq \beta \leq 1$, they proved that a proper normalizing sequence in this situation is $c_n = n^{(1-\beta)(1-\alpha/2)} L(n)$.
 The parameter $\beta$ accounts for the significantly longer memory of this process, relative to the other processes described in the previous paragraph; more details can be found in \cite{samorodnitsky:2005}.